What Is a Food Allergy?

 Learn to create dishes made with substitute ingredients containing the same nutrients.
 Serve dishes the whole family can enjoy.

-Every time you buy a packaged food, read the ingredient list on the food label to find out if it contains a problem ingredient.
-This includes your favorite brands, because periodically food manufacturers change the ingredients.
+Every time you buy packaged food, read the ingredient list on the food label to find out if it contains a problem ingredient.
+This includes your favorite brands because, periodically, food manufacturers change the ingredients.
 Contact the manufacturer if a label contains unfamiliar terms.
 Be aware that a food protein can have more than one name.
 If a food doesn’t have a label, don’t let an allergic family member eat it.

-Pack food from home if you are not sure about the food that will be served at a restaurant, day care or someone’s home.
+Pack food from home if you are unsure about the food served at a restaurant, daycare, or someone’s home.

 Teach children with food allergies not to eat foods that friends and classmates give them.
 Role-play about what to do when someone unknowingly offers them food to which they are allergic.

 Avoid cross-contamination from foods that cause an allergic reaction.
-For example, if someone has a milk allergy, avoid deli meats, because meat and cheese may be cut with the same slicer.
-When preparing food for someone who has a peanut allergy, don’t use the same utensils (e.g. knife, container, cutting board and serving utensil) that are used with peanuts or peanut butter.
-If someone has a seafood allergy, don’t make French fries or other foods in the same oil or frying pan that was used to deep-fry shrimp.
+For example, if someone has a milk allergy, avoid deli meats because meat and cheese may be cut with the same slicer.
+When preparing food for someone who has a peanut allergy, don’t use the same utensils (e.g., knife, container, cutting board, and serving utensil) that are used with peanuts or peanut butter.
+If someone has a seafood allergy, don’t make French fries or other foods in the same oil or frying pan that was used for deep-frying shrimp.

-Never try to diagnose a food allergy yourself, because you can’t be an instant expert.
-Guessing that you are allergic to a certain food (e.g. milk) and removing that food from the diet may cause you to miss out on some of the nutrients needed to grow and stay healthy.
+Never try to diagnose a food allergy yourself because you can’t be an instant expert.
+Guessing that you are allergic to a particular food (e.g., milk) and removing that food from the diet may cause you to miss some of the nutrients needed to grow and stay healthy.